 Benefits of an MEP

-- Cost Savings: By pooling resources with other employers, businesses can decrease administrative costs and fees associated with maintaining a retirement plan.
+- Cost Savings: By sharing resources with other employers, businesses can reduce administrative costs and fees associated with maintaining a retirement plan.
 This cost-sharing makes MEPs an appealing option for small businesses looking to save on expenses.

-- Improved Access to Benefits: An MEP allows small businesses that might not have the resources to offer a retirement plan on their own to deliver competitive retirement benefits, which helps to attract and retain talented employees and create a competitive advantage in hiring they otherwise may not have had.
+- Improved Access to Benefits: Businesses with limited resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP., helping to attract and retain talented employees and provide the business access to a competitive advantage they wouldn't be able to have on their own.

 Setting Up an MEP